 Planning Guidance

-The five local authorities managing the Antonine Wall, along with Historic Environment Scotland have produced Supplementary Planning Guidance.
+The five local authorities managing the Antonine Wall, along with Historic Environment Scotland have produced Supplementary Guidance.

 You will have to consider this if you undertake any development close to the Antonine Wall.